-This is useful if you want to look at how to price your own house for sale in the current market.
+This is also useful if you want to look at how to price your own house for sale in the current market.
 Sometimes you may get lucky and there will be the same house as yours, sold recently.
 This is as good an indication you are going to get in working out how much your own property is worth.

 This is how Flying Homes assess House Values, by referencing how much a similar property is selling for and how much a similar property has sold for historically.

 Of course this methodology for ‘pricing your home to sell’ is weak if there are few recent sold houses for comparison.
-Then it’s a matter of finding similar houses but further away, and this means that the compartive house values will be less accurate.
+Then it’s a matter of finding similar houses but further away, and this means that the comparative house values will be less accurate.

-Sold House Prices Across The UK
+Sold House Prices across the UK

 Currently the market is a little mixed, with some up market house builders in the South of the UK, (such as Berkeley) reporting an increase in profits, as reported in the Guardian Online on 19th June 2013.
-In other parts of London, such as Brixton, ‘This is Money’ reports that there are 100 buyers for every property and ‘This is Corwall’ reports that local estate agents say that confidence is growing with rises in property prices.
+In other parts of London, such as Brixton, ‘This is Money’ reports that there are 100 buyers for every property and ‘This is Cornwall’ reports that local estate agents say that confidence is growing with rises in property prices.
 Indeed one property in Balham, London sold at Auction for 70% more than the listed price, according to the London Evening Standard.

 ‘Up North’ things are different.
 In Blackpool some sellers are using the likes of Gumtree to advertise their homes for sale in a desperate bid to get a sale.
 Bad news continues in Cumbria where it was reported just over a week earlier that average house prices have slumped by 16%.